oakes/play-clj/README.md

 ## Introduction

 A Clojure library that provides a wrapper for [libGDX](http://libgdx.badlogicgames.com/), allowing you to write 2D and 3D games that run on desktop OSes (Windows, OS X, and Linux) and mobile OSes (Android and iOS) with the same Clojure codebase.
+The mobile support is currently experimental, and may have poor performance or even fail to run on some devices.

 ## Getting Started